Thanks for visiting our micro-site for all things Freefall, by Unit Twenty Three.

 “Up at six, wash mum, dress mum, feed mum, feed Sophie, make sure they take their meds, off to college,. worry all day.
 Back home, it all begins again.
 Usually I get to bed about 2am when I’ve done my assignments for college…”

 She’s spent most of her young life hiding her home responsibilities from school friends, teachers and other authorities in case the family gets split up, but after meeting another young carer and discovering the network of help available she’s decided to make a series of vlogs so that other people her age can find out more about her life- and maybe about their own too…

 But there’s one thing you need to know about Jas.
 She doesn’t want anyone to feel sorry for her.
 “I’m proud of who I am.
 What I do.
 I made my choice.
 Nobody forced me.”

-A key element of the Freefall tour is also the workshop that will accompany every school * community performance, engaging directly with the audience about the issues raised.
+A key element of the Freefall tour is also the workshop that will accompany every school or community performance, engaging directly with the audience about the issues raised.